bbc/talexample/README.md

 An example TV application using the [TAL](https://www.github.com/bbc/tal) framework from the BBC.

+## Contact us at BBC TV Open Source 20/03/2023

+We have now created a mailbox where you can [contact us](mailto:tvopensource@bbc.co.uk) with any questions related to TAL or the future of this project.
+We hope to share some details of the replacement to TAL soon.

 # Deprecation Announcement 09/01/2023

 On 12/12/2022 we announced the deprecation of [TAL](https://github.com/bbc/tal/), on which this repository is based.